michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 After training the model and collecting the prediction results, we evaluated three prediction models from two perspectives: **prediction performance and trading strategy's performance**.

 ### 4.1.
 Prediction Performance Analysis
-In prediction analysis, we evaluate each model's performance based on **precision** and **recall**, and we also calculated the accuracy and F1 score for each model.
-Their formulas are shown below:
+In prediction performance analysis, we evaluate each model's performance based on their **precision** and **recall**, and we also calculated the accuracy and F1 score for each model.
+We use the following formulas to calculate the precision, recall, accuracy, and F1 score:

+$TP = True \hspace positive$
 $precision (P) = \frac{TP}{(TP+FP)}$

 We summarized each model's prediction accuracy, precision, recall and F1 score in the dataframe.